Interested in hosting a Respect the Space Event at your school?

 Students and teachers decorate disability parking with chalk and other creative ways to express how they Respect the Space.
 We have partnered with several Wake County high schools during October – Disability History Awareness Month and are open to visit other Triangle schools to partner with this fun, educational program.

 Cary High School, Enloe High School, Leesville High School, and Millbrook High School have all participated.
-We were excited to be partner with our first elementary school, Rashkis Elementary in Chapel Hill in 2019, taking the program to the other side of the Triangle and to a younger audience!
+We also traveled across the Triangle and partnered with Rashkis Elementary in Chapel Hill, taking the program a younger audience and their families!